Navigating the Seas of Transformation: Steering Through Key Challenges with OKRs

 Solution: Leverage OKRs as Your Navigation Tool

-For example, if the transformation initiative focuses on improving customer satisfaction by 20%, OKRs might break this down into smaller goals:
+For example, if the transformation initiative focuses on improving customer satisfaction by 20%, OKRs might break this down into smaller, actionable goals such as:

 Using Dashboards and KPIs for Real-Time Visibility